MILAN CBA SUMMER SCHOOL

 PAYMENT

-Following their online registrations, applicants will receive a payment form.
-Payments can be performed by international bank transfer, credit card, or PayPal.
-Once CSIL Administrative department receives the payment, the organising committee will send an email confirming the admission to the Summer School.
+Following online registration, applicants will receive a payment form.
+Payments may be made by international bank transfer, credit card or PayPal.

 CANCELLATION AND REFUND POLICY